cucumber/docs/content/community/faq.md

 You can read the [history file](https://github.com/cucumber/cucumber/blob/master/History.md) to learn about the changes in every release.

-Implementations of Cucumber in a particular language, should have a `CHANGELOG.md`, describing the changed made per version.
+Implementations of Cucumber in a particular language, should have a `CHANGELOG.md`, describing the changes made per version.

 ## How do I run Cucumber?